sumitLKpatel/gitsm/README.md

 - `fix <repoPath>`
   - Repairs the SSH key configuration for a specific repository.

+- `upgrade`
+  - Check for and install the latest version of gitsm
+  - Automatically updates the global installation
+  - Shows helpful messages if manual intervention is needed

 - `help`
   - Shows help and usage examples.